dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 Quality assurance practices: We will be reviewing each others' code to peer review it.
 We will test our software by playing the game ourselves as well as by letting people we know play the game.
 Our software will also utilize JUnit to test things such as moving pieces, capturing pieces, and winning/losing.

 ### 4.3.
 Configuration Management Plan
+This project will use GitHub to manage releases and to report bugs.

 ### 4.4.
 Quality Assurance Plan
+Quality assurance will probably account for at least 25% of the project effort, but we expect it to be more than that.
+Some tasks of QA include things such as making sure game pieces cannot make illegal moves, providing a responsive interface, etc.

 ### 4.5.
 Documentation Plan
+We will be making a simple set of game instructions based off of information on the internet.
+This documentation will be accessible either through the game UI and in the game's directory.

 ### 4.6.
 Process Improvement Plan
+Improved usage of GitHub: We will be keeping track of bugs/problems on GitHub rather than communicating them verbally or through email.

 ## Revision History
+Version 1.0 draft 1 (February 19, 2023) - initial document created.